 goal is based on the configured pricing for the goal, as explained

-You can set default values for targeting for all campaigns, which may later be overridden by a specific campaign or goal.
-A common use case for defining global targeting is to divert traffic away from some content – like children's shows or specific audiences like in‐house staff.
-For more information, refer to Targeting Rules.
+You can set global targeting rules, which will then apply to the entire account (all campaigns and goals combined), but may later be ignored by a specific campaign or goal.
+A common use case for defining global targeting is to divert traffic away from some content, like children's shows, or specific audiences, like in‐house staff.
+For more information, see Targeting rules.

 Targeting templates help those who use the same targeting rules often.
 This simplifies work and makes targeting management more effective.
 With this feature, you only have to create the targeting once, and then apply it to your campaigns or goals.

 - On the left, enter a name for your template.
-You can double-click the pen icon to edit the name.
+Double-click the template to edit the name.

 You may hardcode your Inventory Forecast (weekly impressions) and override the Pulse forecasting module.
 Please use this with care and consult your Account Manager before, as setting a low amount of impressions makes all campaigns compete for space and might finish ahead of schedule.

-Customise your personal experience of the Pulse user interface.
-Enter or change your name, surname and email.
+Customize your personal experience of the Pulse user interface.
+Enter or change your name, surname, and email.